 Part of a good experience involves supporting the community’s code of conduct.
 Sanctioning users who post abusive comments or attack other community members is an essential technique in proactive moderation.

-But with so much attention paid to disruptive behavior, positive community members can start to feel like their voices aren’t heard.
+But with so much attention paid to disruptive behaviour, positive community members can start to feel like their voices aren’t heard.

-That’s why we encourage community managers to reinforce positive behavior by rewarding power users.
+That’s why we encourage community managers to reinforce positive behaviour by rewarding power users.

 Emotional rewards add a lot of value, cost nothing, and take very little time.
 Forum moderators can upvote posts that embody community standards.
 Community managers can comment publicly on encouraging or supportive posts.
 Mods and community managers can even send private messages to users who contribute to community health and well-being.

 Social rewards like granting access to exclusive content and achievement badges work, too.
-Never underestimate the power of popularity and peer recognition when it comes to encouraging healthy behavior!
+Never underestimate the power of popularity and peer recognition when it comes to encouraging healthy behaviour!

 The official #StopCyberbullyingDay takes place once every year, on the third Friday in June.
 But for community managers, moderators, and anyone who works with online communities (including those of us at Two Hat Security), protecting users from bullying and harassment is a daily task.
 Today, start out by choosing one of our three healthy community building recommendations — and watch your community thrive.